Durchstarten – Questions and Answers

 I will work together with several project partners.
 Do all of them have to sign the application form?

-Only one cooperation partner can sign the form, along with the expert.
-For each additional project partner, a signed Letter of Intent (“Absichtserklärung”) has to be submitted along with the application.
-This applies to individuals (e.g. further experts you are carrying out the project with as a team) as well as institutions, associations etc. In this letter, the partner declares their interest in participating in the project.
+Only one cooperation partner can sign the form, along with the person responsible for the project.
+For each additional institution, association or organization involved in the project, a signed Letter of Intent (“Absichtserklärung”) has to be submitted along with the application.
+In this letter, the partner declares their interest in participating in the project.

 What will happen to my data?